-Efforts to promote zero tillage in India were started in the 1980s.
-The technology was promoted by Imperial Chemical Industries Limited of U.K. to promote the chemical herbicide,

-"Gramoxone" to control weeds in zero tilled wheat.
-One of the basic requirements of zero tillage is that the weeds must be controlled.
-Late sowing of wheat results in a major problem in paddy-wheat cultivated areas, which implies a decreased yield of 1-1.5 per cent daily when planted after November.
-This happens due to the late harvesting of paddy especially the long duration basmati rice.
-Sowing of wheat with traditional method requires 7-8 days in field preparation which also delays sowing of wheat resulting in decrease in yield.
-Hence, for timely sowing of wheat, a conventional zero-till drill was developed by Shukla, Tandon and Verma (1981) at Punjab Agricultural University, Ludhaina.
-It consisted of conventional tractor drawn seed cum fertilizer drill with disc coulters attached in front of the fixed-type furrow openers.
+Efforts to promote zero tillage in India were started in 80's.
+The technology was promoted by Imperial chemical Industries Limited of U.K. to promote their chemical "Gramoxone" to control weeds in zero tilled wheat.
+One of the basic requirement of zero tillage is that the weeds must be controlled.
+Late sowing of wheat is a major problem in paddy-wheat cultivated areas, which results into decreased yield @ 1-1.5 % per day when planted after November.
+This happens due to late harvesting of paddy especially long duration basmati rice.
+Sowing of wheat with traditional method requires 7-8 days in field preparation that also delays sowing of wheat resulting in decrease in yield.
+Hence, for timely sowing of wheat, a conventional zero-till drill was developed by Shukla, Tandon &Verma (1981) at Punjab Agricultural University, Ludhaina.
+It consisted of conventional tractor drawn seed cum fertilizer drill with disc coulters attached in front of the fixed type furrow openers.
 It was used for sowing wheat in fields where paddy had been sown earlier.
 The performance of the zero till drill was found to be satisfactory and comparable yields were obtained under conventional tillage.
-It also resulted in savings in time, labour and fuel costs.
-The results of the study are given in Table 3.
+It also resulted in saving in time, labour and fuel costs.
+The result of the study are given in Table 3.

 Table 3.
-Comparative Performance of No-Tillage and Conventional Tillage Systems for
+Comparitive performance of No-Tillage and conventional Tillage Systems for Growing wheat after paddy.

-Growing Wheat after Paddy

-Field No. Plot No. Treatment Moisture content of soil in percentage Average germination count/m Wheat yield (Quintal/ha) Ι 1 No-till 12.00 41.50 31.61 2 1 disking + 2 cultivator +1 planking 12.50 39.00 30.12 II 3 No-till 14.00 43.10 34.58 4.
-1 disking + 2 cultivator +1 planking 14.00 41.30 34.58
+Field No. Plot No. Treatment Moisture Content of soil in percenta ge Average germina tion count/m Wheat Yield (Quintal/ha) I 1.
+No-till 12.00 41.50 31.61 2 1 discking + 2 cultivato r +1 planking 12.50 39.00 30.12 II 3 No-till 14.00 43.10 34.58 4.
+1 discking + 2 cultivato r +1 planking 14.00 41.30 34.58

-From the above table, it can be seen that the germination count and wheat yield were higher in case of Field No.I.
-In Field No. II, there was no difference with respect to germination count and yield between no-till planted fields as compared to conventionally sown fields.
+From the table above it can be seen that the germination count and wheat yield was higher in case of Field No.I and in case of Field No. II there was no difference with respect to germination count and yield between no-till planted fields as compared to conventionally sown fields.

-As the reversible furrow openers provided behind disc coulters of the no-till drill resulted in formation of clods, which allowed the seed to germinate but did not allow it to emerge above the surface.
+As the reversible furrow openers provided behind disc coulters of the no-till drill resulted in formation of clods, which though allowed the seed to germinate but did not allow it to emerge above the surface.
 Hence, these reversible shovel furrow openers were replaced by boot type furrow openers.
 The modified drill was used for sowing wheat in fields where paddy had been grown earlier and in fallow land.

-Treatments Average germinatio n count per meter length/No. of tillers /plant Average grain to straw ratio Yield, Q/ha Type of weeds 1.No tillage (paddy- wheat) 43.00/3.144 1:1.35 34.90 Lamb's quarter/Che nopodium album, Mexican prickly poppy (Argemone mexicane) 2.One disking (Paddy- wheat) 57.00/2.34 1:1.95 41.16 Lamb's quarter/Che nopodium album, Cynodondac tylon 3.No- tillage (Fallow- wheat) 54.00/2.56 1:0.77 21.32 Canobis sativa , Chanopodiu m album
+Table 4.
+Comparisons of zero tillage and reduced tillage for sowing wheat after paddy and in fallow field of tillers /plant 1.No tillage (paddy- wheat) 43.00/3.144 1:1.35 34.90 Lamb's quarter/Che nopodium album,Mexi can prickly poppy (Argemone mexicane) 2.One discking (Paddy- wheat) 57.00/2.34 1:1.95 41.16 Lamb's quarter/Che nopodium album, Cynodonda ctylon 3.No- tillage(Fa llow- wheat) 54.00/2.56 1:0.77 21.32 Canobis sativa, Chanopodiu m album